lrchnnng/craft-collective/README.md

 ![Database Schema](assets/readme-img/database-design.jpg)

-**Product & Categories**
+**Category Table**
-The category table in my database schema represents the the categories of products.
-When a product information is called the product category is represented by a foreign key, linking the two tables together.
+The category table in my database schema represents the the categories of products, these include 'Rings', 'Necklaces' etc. Each category has a private key associated which ensure each category is unique and allows it to be linked to the products table using a foreign key.

+**Product Table**
+The product table includes a detailed set of information about each product, the SKU number, name, price and image as well as the foreign key connecting to a specific category.
+This information allows for the searching and organisation of products in a variety of ways and allows the site to display everything needed.

-**User Profile**
+**User Profile Table**

-**Order**
+The user profile table includes information for each individual user, this includes things like phone number, address, postcode etc. When a user creates a new order their profile is linked to the order table using a foreign key.

-**Order Line Item**
+**Order Table**
+The order table combines information from both the products table and the user profile table.
+The information from the user profile table, using a foreign key, shows who placed the order and the products the user has chosen are linked using another foreign key.

 ### 2.4 Skeleton
 #### 2.4.1 Wireframes